awwright/http-progress/draft-wright-http-progress.md

 The numerator specifies the number of sub-operations that have completed.
 The numerator MUST NOT decrease in value.

 The denominator specifies the total expected operations to be completed before a final status code can be delivered.
-The denominator MUST be larger than the numerator, if specified.
+If specified, the denominator MUST NOT be smaller than the numerator.
 If the length of the operation is unknown, it may be omitted.
 If additional tasks need to be performed, the denominator MAY increase.

 The message is some sort of remark indicating the current task being carried out.
 If multiple files are being operated on, this might refer to the most recent file to be opened.
 Three forms are provided: